twiebe/sftp/README.md

 ```

 **NOTE:** Using `mount` requires that your container runs with the `CAP_SYS_ADMIN` capability turned on.
 [See this answer for more information](https://github.com/atmoz/sftp/issues/60#issuecomment-332909232).

-# What's the difference between Debian and Alpine?

-The biggest differences are in size and OpenSSH version.
-[Alpine](https://hub.docker.com/_/alpine/) is 10 times smaller than [Debian](https://hub.docker.com/_/debian/).
-OpenSSH version can also differ, as it's two different teams maintaining the packages.
-Debian is generally considered more stable and only bugfixes and security fixes are added after each Debian release (about 2 years).
-Alpine has a faster release cycle (about 6 months) and therefore newer versions of OpenSSH.
-As I'm writing this, Debian has version 7.4 while Alpine has version 7.5.
-Recommended reading: [Comparing Debian vs Alpine for container & Docker apps](https://www.turnkeylinux.org/blog/alpine-vs-debian)

 # What version of OpenSSH do I get?